Professor Stephen Hawking CH CBE FRS

 The most famous of Stephen’s books, A Brief History of Time (1988), discusses the origin, nature and fate of the Universe — a field known as cosmology.
-He has also published books for children that explain theoretical physics in an accessible way.
+He also published books for children that explain theoretical physics in an accessible way.
 Stephen’s 2008 TED talk, Questioning the Universe, has been viewed almost 7 million times.

-Stephen has received numerous other awards and accolades throughout his career, including membership of the US National Academy of Science.
-As a widely known public figure, he has made guest appearances in popular television series, including The Simpsons.
+Stephen received numerous other awards and accolades throughout his career, including membership of the US National Academy of Science.
+As a widely known public figure, he made guest appearances in popular television series, including The Simpsons.
 In 2014, his life was the subject of Oscar-nominated film The Theory of Everything.

 Professor Stephen Hawking CH CBE FRS died on 14 March 2018.